 * How can decentralisation facilitate greater political power and economic justice?

-* How does mutual aid draw attention to the failures of the welfare state as well as authoritarianism?
+* How does mutual aid draw attention to the failures of the welfare state?

 * How can we confront the issues of powerlessness engendered by our society, and by consumerist culture?

 * How can we present alternative modalities of governance that are accessible to all and contribute to quality of life and self-actualisation?

 Finally, we would like to draw out some connections between local examples and stories to larger global movements of political and social change, and their relationship to global economic trends.
 As always, we will try to run this workshop using progressive facilitation techniques and to teach them as we go along so people can take home new skills or ideas.

 Join us for an exciting discussion about the changes that are happening in our world today, and how we can benefit from understanding them.